artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 Placing the cursor in the data :term:`field` will activate a drop-down list of all archival descriptions entered into the database.
-The User selects the appropriate :term:`archival description` by moving through the list (a blue highlight will indicate which record you are selecting).
+The User selects the appropriate :term:`archival description` by moving through the list (a grey highlight will indicate which record you are selecting).
 Then Save the record by clicking "Save" in the :term:`button block` at the bottom of the accession :term:`edit page`.